maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 b_6 can see a_3, b_4, c_4 and d_4,
-which together carry a supermajority of estimates for a and c true and d true.
+which together carry a supermajority of estimates for a, c and d true.

 This means that these values can be promoted to the set of bin_values.